ggobi/ggally/README.md

 [![Public Slack Discussion](https://ggally-slack.herokuapp.com/badge.svg)](https://ggally-slack.herokuapp.com/)

-GGally is designed to be a helper to [ggplot2](http://docs.ggplot2.org/current/).
-It contains templates for different plots to be combined into a plot matrix, a parallel coordinate plot function, as well as a function for making a network plot.
+[ggplot2](http://docs.ggplot2.org/current/) is a plotting system for R based on the grammar of graphics.
+[GGally](https://ggobi.github.io/ggally) extends ggplot2 by adding several functions to reduce the complexity of combining geoms with transformed data.
+Some of these functions include a pairwise plot matrix, a scatterplot plot matrix, a parallel coordinates plot, a survival plot, and several functions to plot networks.

 ## Installation